MURPHYENGINEERING/lab4asm/README.md

 ```
   ; Demonstrated here:
   ; - comments
+  ; - case insensitivity
   ; - binary, hex, and decimal literals
   ; - named registers
   ; - jump to labels

-  LDI 0b1 A    ; counter in register A
+  ldi 0b1 a     ; counter in register A
-  LDI 0x3 B    ; limit in register B
+  LDI 0x2 B     ; limit in register B

-loop:
+LOOP:
   CMPJ B A 2    ; continue looping while B >= A
   JMP end       ; escape loop if CMPJ failed
   INC A A       ; increment A
   JMP loop

 end:
   HALT
 ```